YonathanTE/MIS410_Check_Constraint_example/README.md

 - Subcategory is always NULL if category is NULL
 - UPC_CODE is always 32 characters and is allowed to have only alphabets, digits, hyphen
 - dateIntroduced cannot be more than 6 months into the future

+### Below is an Entity Relationship Diagram to display the columns available in each of the tables: